Other Toolbar Items

 The buttons in between the Mode Selector and the Master Level Meter are script or shortcuts buttons, which are user-definable buttons to attach any session lua-script to, or any action shortcut (e.g. for tasks that are used often and buried deep inside nested menus).

 The number of buttons (precisely, the number of columns of two buttons) can be set in the Preferences.

 Left-clicking an affected button launches the script or shortcut, while right-clicking or clicking an unaffected button allows change the script/shortcut the button should execute.

 The Mode Selector

-The Mode Selector allows switching between the Editor and Mixer windows.
-If a window is detached, the corresponding button is lit in blue.
+The Mode Selector allows switching between the Editor, Mixer or Recording windows.
+If a window is detached, the corresponding button is lit.
 Clicking the button switches the detached window visibility.